Introduction: Bad Transistor Amplifier

 - and also the presence of a feedback diode.

 This circuit also has non-linear AC gain due to feedback diodes.
 You can see that if you increase the input amplitude.
-BJT transistors are used in integrated circuits to achieve a linear gain which FETs (Field Effect Transistors) do not allow.
+BJT transistors are used in most integrated circuits (ICs) to achieve a linear gain which FETs (Field Effect Transistors) do not allow.

 I also tried making this circuit and I was not getting much gain at all.

 Increasing Rb1 or Rb2 resistors from 1 kohm to 10 kohm will increase the output amplitude due to less loading affects.
-However, high Rb1/Rb2 values will reduce the voltage entering the base of the transistor.
+However, high Rb1 / Rb2 values will reduce the voltage entering the base of the transistor.
 Maximum power transfer rule is when the source impedance is equal to the load impedance.